eventB-Soton/UML-B_ERS_Diagram/DeveloperDocumentation_ERS_Diagram_Specific.md

 If you need to remind yourself, that meta model in located in the *ac.soton.eventb.atomicitydecomposition* project.

+I also assume that you have a good enough knowledge of Java.

 ## Project Contents

 ### Diagram Specification